Skip to main content

 Nobl9 allows you to filter by multiple labels:

-• If you enter/select multiple labels with the same key - you will be able to see resources that contain one of the labels with the same key.
+• Enter/select multiple labels with the same key to filter resources containing one of the labels with the matching key.

-• If you enter/select multiple labels with different keys - you will be able to see resources that contain all the labels with different keys.
+• Enter/select multiple labels with different keys to filter resources containing all the labels with different keys.

 For example: